WarwickCIM/quarto-workshop/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
-It is a collaborative project, therefore following the [all-contributors specification](https://allcontributors.org/) and being grateful is a requirement.
+It is a collaborative project, this means that: A) Contributions of any kind are welcome!; and B) following the [all-contributors specification](https://allcontributors.org/) and being grateful is a requirement.

 If you believe you must be credited, please do it in [this issue](https://github.com/WarwickCIM/quarto-workshop/issues/1).